SNS Bank: I Want Interest on My Current Account

 Create repeated moments of attention without constant visual clutter.
 You get spikes of visibility exactly when conditions are right, and then the street returns to normal.

-• Use context as a trigger, not just as a location.
-Weather can be a switch.
+• Use context as a trigger.
+Weather can be a switch, not just a backdrop.

-• Let the brand idea control visibility.
+• Let the idea control visibility.
 Appear.
 Disappear.
 Create surprise.

-• Build sustainability into the execution so the cleverness is not wasteful.
+• Build sustainability into the execution.
+Make sure the cleverness is not wasteful.

 A few fast answers before you act